 I would eventually meet a girl and fall in love, only to have it taken away in part to my habitual drinking and reckless behavior that I continued to carry with me.
 I would say and do things I never meant to say or do.
 I was constantly stressed out and depressed from work and thought drinking would make things better.
 In reality, it only made things worse.
 I would take my frustrations from work and unfairly bring them into our relationship.
 I still do not understand why I was incapable of just living in the moment and being happy with what I had.

-I failed to realize my drinking made me depressed and I was depressed when I was not drinking.
+I failed to realise my drinking made me depressed and I was depressed when I was not drinking.
 After all, I legitimately hoped to spend the rest of my life with this girl.
 After I had lost that, drinking became all I knew again but on a whole new level.
 My sick mentality was why stop now if it had already cost me every good thing I ever had in life?

 The Attempt On My Life